shamilton1/Experimental/examples.md

 This code sample performs OAuth 2.0 authorization by checking for the presence of a local file that contains authorization credentials.
 If the file is not present, the script opens a browser and waits for a response, then saves the returned credentials locally.

 ## Lists
 This code sample calls the API's `playlists.list` method.
-Use command-line flags to define the parameters you want to use in the request as shown in the following examples:
+Use command-line flags to define the parameters want to use in the request as shown in the following examples:

 ```
 # Retrieve lists for a specified channel